ezerw/go-xero/README.md

     fmt.Println(fmt.Errorf("error getting invoices: %v", err)) }
 ```
-To filter and paginate invoices you might use the same `List` method but passing pass an
+To filter and paginate invoices you might use the same `List` method but passing a
 struct of type `InvoiceListOptions` as second parameter specifying those fields that will be included as query
 parameters part of the request URL
 e.g: